DeepakKotian/invoicesystem/README.md

-Invoice System - Laravel 11 Project Setup with MySQL
+Invoice System - Laravel Project Setup with MySQL

-This project is built using Laravel 11 and MySQL.
+This project is built using Laravel(version 9) and MySQL.
 Follow the instructions below to clone the repository, set up the environment, and run the project using Artisan commands.

 Prerequisites
 -------------